Fragmentary notes on David Bordwell's book Narration in the Fiction Film. Madison: University of Winsconsin Press, 1985.

 The Invisible Observer

 Cinema theories, before 1960, are mimetic.
 An invisible observer is created.
 "On this account, a narrative film represents story events through the vision of an invisible or imaginary witness".
 Cf. Pudovkin, who conceives "an observer ideally mobile in space and time" — equivalent to a narrator, an "all-purpose answer to problems involving space, authority, point of view, and narration".
+But they must limit the awareness of the camera's omniscience.

 10- Objections to this view [which Bordwell takes a bit too literally].
 Bordwell stresses fictionality and technique [like García Landa in Acción, Relato, Discurso, he assumes that perspective shapes the story a posterior, retrospectively].